yaraaldos/Diabetes-risk-prediction/README.md

 **Our project aims to address this problem by:**
 - Classify individuals as **"likely to have early-stage diabetes"** or **"unlikely to have diabetes."**
 - Identify key health indicators linked to diabetes risk.
+- **Explore clustering techniques** to group patients with similar health profiles, uncovering hidden patterns or subgroups related to diabetes ris
 - Support early detection and timely medical intervention.

 ## Project Motivation
 Diabetes is a growing global health issue that often develops silently, making early detection crucial.
-We are motivated to explore this dataset both to understand diabetes risk factors and to develop our data mining skills.
+We chose this dataset because it provides clear and well-structured medical indicators, making it ideal for applying data mining techniques like classification and clustering.

 This dataset is important for several reasons: